Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Scindapsus pictus Trailing, extends perspective Light shade to bright Easy

-Winning combinations
+Winning Combinations

 • Chic terracotta: patinated terracotta pots, walnut wood, sand linen textile, bottle green foliage.
+Explore our terracotta decorative pots.

-• Urban north: light gray stoneware, fine black metal, cream boucle, glossy leaves (Ficus, Zamioculcas).
+• Urban North: light gray stoneware, fine black metal, cream boucle, glossy leaves (Ficus, Zamioculcas).

-60/30/10 rule
+60/30/10 Rule

-8. Wellness and maintenance rituals
+8. Wellness and Care Rituals

 • Gentle misting (depending on species) in the morning, never in the evening during cool periods.